-Making our way down into the ocean depths, I bring you the giant isopod!
+Making our way down into the ocean depths, it’s the giant isopod!
 These creatures are related to crustaceans and pill bugs (aka, rollie pollies).
 They act as oceanic janitors in that they help keep the ocean floor clean by stripping all the meat possible off of fallen carcasses that reach the ocean bed.
 These critters can be found at depths of up to 7,000 feet!

 First the Stats…

 Length: Up to 2.5 feet

 Lifespan: Up to 4+ years

 Now on to the Facts!